addevonly/workshop2-angular-material/README.md

 cd workshop2-angular-material
 ```

 Next you will need to install the packages and dependencies needed to run the app.
+The second step exports the path so bower can be run from the command line.
 ```bash
 npm install
 export PATH="./node_modules/.bin:$PATH"